 Our future success depends upon the continued employment of our senior management team.
-The departure of one or more key members of our senior management team, including management of Sitrick Brincko Group, could significantly disrupt our operations.
+The unforeseen departure of one or more key members of our senior management team could significantly disrupt our operations.

 Our quarterly financial results may be subject to significant fluctuations that may increase the volatility of our stock price.